nus-test/nus-test.github.io/content/authors/qiuyang-mang/_index.md

 - Undergraduate Students
 ---

-Qiuyang Mang is doing internship at the lab for half a year.
+Qiuyang Mang is doing an internship at the lab for half a year.

-He is an undergraduate student from supervised by [Prof. Pinjia He](https://pinjiahe.github.io/) at Intelligent Software Engineering Lab of CUHK-SZ.
+He is an undergraduate student supervised by [Prof. Pinjia He](https://pinjiahe.github.io/) at Intelligent Software Engineering Lab of CUHK-SZ.